 This course addresses the basic principles of classical physics specifically for the sonography program with a minimal amount of mathematics.
 The topics covered include motion, mechanics, energy, properties of matter, waves, heat, electricity and magnetism.
-Prerequisite: MAT 040 or higher

 PHY 150 CONCEPTS IN ASTRONOMY (3 CR)